Queensland Rail

 Queensland Rail (QR) is a railway operator in Queensland, Australia.
-Owned by the Queensland Government, it operates local and long-distance passenger services, as well as owning and maintaining rolling stock and approximately 6600 km of track and related infrastructure.
+Queensland Rail is owned by the Queensland Government, and operates both suburban and interurban rail services in South East Queensland, as well as long-distance passenger train services connecting Brisbane to regional Queensland.
+Queensland Rail also owns and maintains rolling stock, in addition to approximately 6600 km of track and related infrastructure.